La Ciudad Blanca: Under the LiDAR (UTL) project

 As with the previous finds, some archaeologists immediately criticized the announcement.
 Rosemary Joyce, a Mesoamerican specialist and expert on Honduran archaeology from UC Berkeley, called it "big hype" and "bad archaeology".
 She said: "This is at least the fifth time someone's announced that they've found the White City... there is no White City.
 The White City is a myth.
 I'm quite biased against this group of people because they are adventurers and not archeologists.
 They're after spectacle."
 However, she confirmed that the images did show what appeared to be archaeological features and remarked there were what seemed to be: "...three major clusters of larger structures, a plaza, a public space par excellence, and a possible ball court, and many house mounds."
 Preston noted: "She guessed that the site dated from the late- or post-classic period, between 500 and 1000 AD."

 In May 2013, Elkins' archaeological team announced additional details based on further analysis of the LiDAR data, and news media once again promoted the legend of a "lost city".

-In February 2015, a joint Honduran-American expedition organized by UTL and the Honduran government explored one of two larges sites revealed in the 2012 lidar survey.
+In February 2015, a joint Honduran-American expedition organized by UTL and the Honduran government explored one of two large sites revealed in the 2012 lidar survey.
 Ten PhD scientists took part, including Honduran and American archaeologists, anthropologists, engineers, along with filmmakers, a writer, support personnel and Honduran Special Forces soldiers.
 The team surveyed and mapped extensive plazas, earthworks, an earthen pyramid, irrigation canals and a possible reservoir.
 They also discovered an untouched cache of elaborately carved stone offerings at the base of the central pyramid, placed there when the city was abandoned 500 years ago.

 In August 2016, the UTL team published an account of their findings in a peer-reviewed, online journal.
 A popular account of the expedition appears in a 2017 book by Douglas Preston.